michaelaviram/weatherapp/README.md

 # Weather forcast

+## Overview

-### This application recives a location from the user and returns for cast for the next week.
+This application recives a location from the user and returns for cast for the next week.

 Each days contain the following data:
 - Date
 - Day Temperature